Jaishankar pitches for collective action by SCO to deal with threat of terror

 The External Affairs Minister also highlighted the initiatives and various decisive steps taken by India in the wake of the pandemic, including the announcement of Rs 20 lakh crore economic package to stimulate economic growth.

-"He also indicated that India is committed to work towards creation of a favourable environment for mutually beneficial trade-economic cooperation among the SCO members," the MEA said.
+"He also indicated that India is committed to working towards creation of a favourable environment for mutually beneficial trade-economic cooperation among the SCO members," the MEA said.

 India became a full member of the China-dominated grouping in 2017 and New Delhi's entry into it increased the bloc's heft in regional geo-politics, besides giving it a pan-Asian hue.